 To get the right size of growing pots/bags, make your own potatoes grow bags/pots.
 I hope now you know about how do you grow potatoes in a bag or pot.

-B- Planting Tomatoes in fabric planter pots/bags:
+B- tips for growing Tomatoes in fabric pots/bags:

 Growing tomatoes in fabric pots or any other containers is a great way to garden in Small place or where is no soil.